ElArkk/blog/_posts/2019-10-29-multi-schema-sqlalchemy.markdown

 We're done!
 We now have a way of dynamically querying our multi-schema database using `Sqlalchemy`, and can even perform migrations on a per-schema basis!

-If you have any suggestions of how to solve this in a different way or more elegantly, please let me know in the comments!
+If you have any questions or suggestions, please let me know in the comments!

 <!-- prettier-ignore-start -->
 [sqlalchemy]: https://www.sqlalchemy.org/